Dome of Masjid e Nabawi, also known as Gunbad e Khizra. 6 facts will amaze you and clarify all the misconceptions about it.

-But sadly a story narrated by Sheikh Al Zubaidi, who says that a person tried to demolish the green dome, and was about to damage it as he stands over it was struck by lightening and killed the man.
+But sadly, a story narrated by Sheikh Al Zubaidi says that a person tried to demolish the green dome and was about to damage it; as he stands over it was struck by lightning and killed the man.

 When people observed a dead body and wanted to get rid of it, but they couldn’t so a very pious man in Madina was instructed through a dream to bury the body where it is.
 This story is fake and a complete lie.

 6. The dome of Masjid e Nabawi was not always green!